gumran/DLSProjects/README.md

 # DLSProjects
-My solutions to problems by Deep Learning School at MIPT
+My DL projects as part of Deep Learning School at MIPT

 All projects are either CV or NLP.
 This repo is being updated.